Hawaiian Airlines Logo

 Hawaiian Airlines Logo 1940-1950

-After changing the name to Hawaiian Airlines, the company immediately changed its image, and with it, its identity.
+After changing the name to Hawaiian Airlines, the company immediately changed its image and identity.
 For the new logo, the designers chose an image of an airplane flying along the coastline and over a sailboat with rowers.
 The designers have given the badge a more pronounced heraldic shield shape by making two indentations in the upper part.
-The inscriptions are now italic, coherent, handwritten.
-They are arranged in two rows: the top one is on a red background, and the bottom is on a blue background.
-But there is no exact border between the colors because the logo looks like a whole picture and not a collection of separate elements.
+The inscriptions are now italic, coherent, and handwritten.
+They are arranged in two rows: the top is on a red background, and the bottom is on a blue background.
+However, there is no exact border between the colors because the logo looks like a whole picture, not a collection of separate elements.

 1950 – 1953